Hallucinogens Addiction and Abuse

 Can a person overdose on Hallucinogens?

 Yes, they can.
-Some people quickly build tolerance to hallucinogens, requiring higher and higher doses to elicit the desired response.
+Some people quickly build a tolerance to hallucinogens, requiring higher and higher doses to elicit the desired response.
 These higher doses expose you to a greater risk of adverse effects and a possible overdose.

 What are other risks of hallucinogens?

-Stress and damage to majority of the organs in the body (the heart, liver, kidney, brain and lungs) are all at risk of being damaged by the use of hallucinogens.
+Stress and damage to the majority of the organs in the body (the heart, liver, kidney, brain and lungs) are all at risk of being damaged by the use of hallucinogens.

 Are Hallucinogens Highly Addictive?